 - 3 tbs unsweetened almond or coconut milk

-- 2-3 tbs reduced sodium soy sauce
+- 2-3 tbs reduced sodium soy sauce (use gluten-free if applicable)

 - 2 tbs fresh lime juice